Group Handover for Drone Base Stations: Introduction

-As a use case, consider a football game where there is an increase in the number of users in a particular area (stadium) in a specific period ($90$ min.).
+As a use case, consider a football game where there is {a steady} increase in the number of users in a particular area (stadium) in a specific period ($90$ min.).
 During the game, only one terrestrial BS may provide service to all UEs.
 It will be more beneficial to use UxNB to increase the BS's capacity, as shown in Figure \ref{fig:usecase}.
 While capacity injection is the first issue in such dense deployment scenarios, the handover among the overlay cells after capacity injection is the second issue.
 The use of several BSs within a particular area will result in overlay cells.
-Terrestrial BS providing service to all UEs in the stadium will delegate some UEs to UxNB to reduce the burden.
+Terrestrial BS providing service to all UEs in the stadium will delegate some UEs to UxNB to reduce the {traffic load}.
 In the meantime, there will be many handover operations.
-In the currently used LTE \cite{3GPP36300}, and 5G standards \cite{3GPP501}, these handover operations should be done {sequentially, ie one by one.
+In the currently used LTE \cite{3GPP36300}, and 5G standards \cite{3GPP501}, these handover operations should be done {sequentially, {i.e.} one by one.
 Yet, due} to the limitations of the UxNBs such as weight and battery life, their flying time will be a maximum of one hour \cite{3GPP22829}.
-Considering that a football game is 90 minutes, { a new UxNB will take over from ex-UxNB at least once}.
-This will cause an increase in the number of handover operations to be made.
-In this study, it is proposed that UEs should be transferred from terrestrial to UxNB not individually but as a group in order to make this handover process faster.
+Considering that a football game is {at least} 90 minutes, { a new UxNB will take over from ex-UxNB at least once}.
+This will cause an increase in the number of handover operations to be {performed}.
+In this study, it is proposed that UEs should be transferred from terrestrial to UxNB not individually but as a group in order to make this handover process {more efficiently}.